probcomp/Venturecxx/doc/on-non-probability-measures.md

   any such weight produced during an M-H step gets accounted for in the acceptance ratio.

-  - In the presence of such SPs, the `logmeanexp` particle weight becomes the model evidence from the initialization distribution rather than the prior.
+  - The `logmeanexp` particle weight remains the model evidence even in the presence of such SPs.

 - The above has the effect of permitting SPs to represent non-probability measures.
 That should be fine.
 In the presence of